jkunimune/kodi-analysis/readme.md

 The typical workflow for doing 2D reconstructions looks like this:
 1. Drop your `.cpsa` or `.h5` scan files into the `input/scans` directory.
+2. If you are analyzing x-ray data, you must run `src/split_ip_scans.py` to convert the multiple-scan-files to individual image plate scans.
-2. Edit the `shot_list.csv` file in the `input` directory to include the shots you want to analyze.
+3. Edit the `shot_list.csv` file in the `input` directory to include the shots you want to analyze.
    It should have "shot", "standoff", "magnification", "aperture radius", and "aperture spacing" columns.
-3. Edit the `tim_info.txt` file in the `input` directory to include the lines of sight fielded and the filtering used on each one.
+4. Edit the `tim_info.txt` file in the `input` directory to include the lines of sight fielded and the filtering used on each one.
    The filtering should be specified as stacks of thicknesses (in microns) and materials, from TCC out, with "[]" standing for pieces of CR39 and "|" standing for image plates.
    For example, "2: 15Ta [] 200Al | 200Al |" for a typical KoDI/XRIS setup on TIM2.
-4. Run `src/reconstruct_2d.py shot_number [--show] [--skip] [--proton]` with the shots you want to analyze passed as an argument.
+5. Run `src/reconstruct_2d.py shot_number [--show] [--skip] [--proton]` with the shots you want to analyze passed as an argument.
    This looks for the `.txt` files in the `input/scans/` directory and performs the reconstruction.
    1. The first argument should be a comma-separated list of shot numbers.
       You can also specify specific TIMs to analyze; for example, `95520tim4,95521tim2`